corlou/CorinaPelichowski_T1A3/README.md

 1. Get a history of their readings
 2. Get a new reading
 3. Get a "Card of the Day"
-4. Get the current Moon Phase
+4. Get their star sign